RheaV99/rhea_project/README.md

 		2. To read a local file data as json and to post the data to an API

-	Commands in the script file explains the steps
+	Comments in the script file explains the steps